AlicenJoyHenning/msc.scrnaseq/README.md

 <br>

 In the interest of transparent and reproducible science, ```msc.scrnaseq``` was created to not only house all the analysis scripts of this project, but make them executable.
-This means a user will be able to replicate our core analysis as well as expand upon it, using the functions provided here.
-This is made up of the following four functions :
+This means a user will be able to replicate our core analysis as well as expand upon it. ```msc.scrnaseq``` is made up of the following four functions :

 * ```preprocess```
 * ```homologize```